-In most people the palsy will improve over time, but there is no way of predicting how long it will take.
-Some people recover fully, others may have a partial recovery and some people may see no improvement at all.
+The palsy can improve over time, but there is no way of predicting how long it will take.
+Some people recover fully others may have a partial recovery and some people may see no improvement at all.

-Most improvement occurs in the first six months after onset, but can continue for up to 18 months.
+Most improvement occurs in the first six months after onset but can continue for up to 18 months.